 The characteristics of the Warning Notification shall follow the requirements specified in clause 4.

-The current implementation requirement is for the message of up to 180Bytes (90 Korean Characters) text.
-In addition, Warning Notifications shall support up to 315 Bytes (up to 157 korean characters) from LTE onwards.
+The current implementation requirement is for the message of up to 180 bytes (90 Korean characters) text.
+In addition, Warning Notifications shall support up to 315 bytes (up to 157 Korean characters) from LTE onwards.

 KPAS shall support Warning Notifications in various languages.
+If a Warning Notification is received in a language other than Korean, then it shall only be displayed by the UE if the user has selected that language.

 A PWS-UE shall display Warning Notifications whose first texts are dedicated words when a PWS-UE receives Warning Notifications in other languages than Korean.